 “It could be argued that the lack of a fixed asset on your balance sheet is a disadvantage but I think that’s pretty marginal.
 Generally, computer equipment isn’t high enough in value for that to be a significant disadvantage.

 Other than that, if a business particularly wanted upfront tax relief, then computer leasing may not be the best option.
 They would have to buy the equipment and own it, which you generally can’t do with most straight, off-the-shelf leasing arrangements, as you don’t ever own the asset.
 I think those are probably the only two disadvantages there are.”

 Can any business benefit from leasing their Computer E

 “Yes, absolutely.
 I don’t think there are any particular niches or market sectors that have an advantage or a disadvantage over any others, so no, I think it can apply to all.
 And all the advantages of computer leasing would apply to all.”

 Flexi-Lease gives you & your business total flexibility & is perfect if you want the freedom to CHANGE, CONTINUE or CANCEL.
 But if instead, you want to redeem your ownership discount early make sure to check out our Pure-Rental option.
-Or if your company requires 20+ Apple devices, Devices for Teams will give your business an agile & disruptive Apple IT suite with total freedom to exchange or return devices as you see fit!
+Or if your company requires 30+ devices, Devices for Teams will give your business an agile solution with the freedom to switch or return devices as your business needs change.